rmarx/holblocking-blogpost/README.md

 [TODO: Figure 2]
 *Figure 2: server HTTP/1.1  response for `script.js` and `style.css`*

 In this case, we are sending `style.css` (purple) after the response for `script.js` has been transmitted.
-In this case, the headers and content for `style.css` are simply appended after the JavaScript file.
+The headers and content for `style.css` are simply appended after the JavaScript (JS) file.
 The receiver uses the **Content-Length** header for each response to know where one ends and the other starts (in our simplified example, `script.js` is 1000 bytes large, while `style.css` is just 600 bytes).

-All of that seems sensible enough.
-But let's consider what happens if we would like to send the JavaScript and CSS **at the same time**? (we will discuss [later in this blogpost](TODO scheduling) whether that's a good idea in practice or not).
+All of that seems sensible enough in this simple example with two small files.
+However, let's imagine a scenario in which the JS file is much larger than CSS (say 1MB instead of 1KB).
+In this case, the CSS would have to wait before the entire JS file was downloaded, even though it is much smaller and thus could be parsed/used earlier, which can be better for Web performance.
+You can see this is an instance of the Head-of-Line blocking problem!

+Now you might think: that's easy to solve!
+Just have the browser request the CSS file before the JS file!
+However, the browser has no way of knowing up-front which of the two will end up being the larger file at request time.

+The "real" solution to this problem would be to employ **multiplexing**.
+If we can cut up each file into smaller pieces (instead of sending them as one big blob), we can "interleave" those chunks on the wire (send 1 chunk for the JS, 1 for the CSS, then 1 for the JS again, etc. until the files are downloaded).
+With this approach, the smaller CSS file will be downloaded much earlier, while only delaying the larger JS file by a bit.
+This is the scenario shown in Figure 3:

+[TODO: Figure 3]
+*Figure 3: server HTTP/1.1 multiplexing for `script.js` and `style.css`*